 How can I become involved?

 First, decide which program within the 4-H program you want to volunteer for.
-Next, fill out a Volunteer Application, available here on our web site, and send it in.
+Next, fill out a Volunteer Application, available here and send it in.
 We'll call and talk with you about your interests and how you'd like to be involved.

 Do I have to have children to be a 4-H volunteer leader?